 16" - 41"

 Bonefish have an elongated, torpedo-shaped body with silvery scales.
-The snout is pointed in appearance.
 The dorsal fin (top) has a triangular shape similar to that of a shark.
 The tail has a uniquely deep fork.
-Bonefish have blue-greenish backs with dark streaks that blend extremely well with the grass that covers the bottom of many flats.
-The sleek body and bottom have bright silvery scales that reflect the bottom like a mirror.
-The Bonefish natural camouflage allows the fish to remain largely undetected by anglers and their natural predators.
+Bonefish have blue-greenish backs with dark streaks that blend exceptionally well with the grass covering many flats' bottom.
+The sleek body and bottom have bright silvery scales that reflect the ocean bottom like a mirror.
+This natural camouflage allows the fish to remain largely undetected by anglers and their natural predators.

 Bonefish are known for a couple of unique traits.
-First, bonefish tail in the water while they are feeding in shallow water commonly referred to as tailing.
+First, bonefish tail in the water while feeding in shallow water, commonly referred to as tailing.
 Second, they will take a fly/lure 100 yards or more once hooked in a dramatic run.

-Bonefish live throughout portions of the Atlantic Ocean, Gulf of Mexico, and the Caribbean Sea.
-Its range extends from southern Florida through the Bahamas, Cuba, and the surrounding islands.
-From there, it extends to northern South America and along the coasts to Central America and southern Mexico.
+Bonefish live throughout portions of the Atlantic Ocean, Gulf of Mexico, Pacific Ocean, and the Caribbean Sea.
+Its range extends from Florida Keys, Biscayne Bay, Bahamas, Caribbean, Cuba, and Florida coasts.

-Adult bonefish typically measure between 16 inches and 40 inches.
-Most weigh about 6 - 8 pounds on average, but some reach weights up to 16 pounds.
-As adults, females grow larger than males.
-Bonefish live up to 20 years.
+Adult bonefish typically measure between 16 - 40 inches.
+Most weigh 6 - 8 pounds on average, but some reach up to 16 pounds.
+As adults, females grow larger than males and live up to 20 years.

 People enjoy fishing for bonefish so much that they have given the sport its own name, Bonefishing!
-Bonefishing is done stalking the fish, either by wading or poling a shallow draft boat, and sight-casting at schools or individual fish spotted cruising or tailing in skinny water.
+Bonefishing is done stalking the fish, either by wading or poling a shallow draft boat (skiff), and sight-casting at schools or individual fish spotted cruising or tailing in skinny water.

-Bonefish spook easy!
+Bonefish spook easy.
 Anglers need a stealthy approach and accurate casts delivered just far enough ahead to keep from spooking an incoming school or individual bonefish.
-When fishing for mudding fish in water waist-high or deeper, natural or artificial offerings must be cast on the outskirts of the mud and worked very slowly across it to not alarm the feeding fish.
+When fishing for mudding fish in water waist-high or deeper, natural or artificial offerings must be cast on the mud's outskirts and worked very slowly across it, so you don't alarm the feeding fish.

 Bonefishing techniques range from fly fishing to light tackle and everything in between.
 Baits, like live shrimp and small crabs, or cut conch (in the Bahamas) are popular choices.
-A variety of lures, from skimmer jigs to small soft-plastic shrimp and crab imitations, ranging in weight from 1/16- to ¼-ounce, work well also.
-And there’s a wide range of proven flies, from old standards like the Clouser Minnow and Crazy Charlie to more innovative patterns like the Borski Bonefish Slider, Dorsey Kwan and many more.
+A variety of lures, from skimmer jigs to small soft-plastic shrimp and crab imitations, ranging in weight from 1/16- to ¼-ounce, also work well.

-Bonefish are carnivores, which means that they eat other animals.
+Bonefish are carnivores.
 They hunt primarily in the shallow mudflats, feeding on crabs, shrimp, small fish, and various invertebrates like worms and snails.
-When bonefish are hunting, they break off on their own, in pairs, or in small groups to search for prey.
+When hunting, they break off on their own, in pairs, or in small groups to search for prey.